Pressure washer pump types

 Lifespan

-• The lifespan will depend on your maintenance routine for your pressure washer unit, and it can usually exceed 10 times what an axial pump will do before breaking down.
-They have low maintenance costs because the easily accessible pump heads and easily replaceable valves can increase the lifespan.
+• The lifespan of your pressure washer unit will depend on your maintenance routine, but it can usually exceed 10 times what an axial pump will do before breaking down.
+Pressure washer units have low maintenance costs because the easily accessible pump heads and easily replaceable valves can increase lifespan.

 Additional Pressure Washer Pump Considerations